Poetry | $17 ($15 direct from UDP)

 "Her fourth full collection, Slot addresses “landscaped memory” through Magi’s characteristic hybrid of image, poetry, and samplings of texts from a broad bibliography.
 Based in research of museum design, and memorialization, Slot’s narrator moves inside public landmarks dedicated to various disasters—9/11, slavery, Hiroshima, the Holocaust— and explores ways memorialization acts on conscience and memory, interrogating the urge to abstract, label, and catalogue suffering."–Lisa Wells, the Rumpus

 "Accompanied by photographs and prefatory, italicized poems in couplets, Magi’s prose units can feel like captions for as-yet-nonexistent installations, or like prompts to see history with new eyes.
 She does not set out to describe what she sees, but to react, in the condensed, suggestive language of poems"–Publishers Weekly

 "In an age when anniversaries of horror pile atop commemorations of trauma, SLOT deftly re-shuffles the files in the industry of remembrance.
 Equal part research and field guide, this is also a wordsmith's journey through the languages that turn experience into categories of shared sincerities.
 You couldn't ask for better voice in your ear as you step between ghosts and skeletons." —Radhika Subramaniam

-$30 – includes SLOT and a limited edition, signed and numbered broadside by Jill Magi.
-15×11.
-Printed in an edition of 25.
+For a limited edition, signed and numbered broadside by Jill Magi (15×11 inches, printed in an edition of 25) click here.

 NEWS AND REVIEWS